 BYU Laundry: Bigger and Better Because of MTC

-The missionary age change in 2012 caused the MTC to expand, which meant the BYU Auxiliary Services Laundry Building needed to be rebuilt and relocated to the southern area of Wymount Terrace, formerly known as Quad 7.
+The missionary age change in 2012 caused the Provo Missionary Training Center (MTC) to expand, which meant the BYU Auxiliary Services Laundry Building needed to be rebuilt and relocated to the southern area of Wymount Terrace, formerly known as Quad 7.

 What is the major difference, besides location, between the first and current laundry buildings?
-It’s now two-and-a-half times larger.
+The new facility is “quite a bit bigger,” according to dry cleaning manager Andrew Kelson.
+To be exact, it's two-and-a-half times bigger.
 The first BYU Laundry building was about 17,000 square feet.
 The current BYU Laundry building is over 43,000 square feet.

 For further details on the MTC expansion, click here.

 Writer: Megan Bahr

 Contact: Shauna Valentine (801) 422-8562